Alzubair98/To-Do-List/README.md

 # Project Name

-to do list

-# Description

-the second project in the second week of the second module. a simple but useful to do list
+set up the webpack

 ## Built With

 - Major languages
 - Frameworks
 - Technologies used

+To get a local copy up and running follow these simple example steps.

 ## Authors